-Do not remit TRS or THIS Fund contributions from TRS annuitants unless TRS post-retirement employment limitations are exceeded or the annuitant returns to service during the same school year in which he or she last contributed to TRS.
-See "Employment limitations for TRS annuitants" for information about post-retirement employment limitations.
+On the pay-period contribution report, report retired teachers as contribution category of 99-Retired.
+The time an annuitant worked will be reported in hours.
+Do not remit TRS or THIS Fund contributions for TRS annuitants unless TRS post-retirement employment limitations are exceeded or the annuitant returns to service during the same school year in which he or she last contributed to TRS.

-Eligibility for a TRS retirement annuity
+Eligibility for a TRS retirement annuity (80 IL Administrative Code 1650.511)